 The UK magnetic nuclear fusion research programme is a critical part of the greater global research effort into developing a viable fusion energy sector that will provide secure, reliable resilient and almost limitless energy source.

-We will maintain investment in this research area as a proportion of the EPSRC portfolio.
 The main strategic priorities, as laid out by a 20-year vision,1 will be to:

 - Continue to support international fusion science at JET, to reduce risk to the International Thermonuclear Energy Reactor (ITER) fusion project

 - Support research on MAST, to capitalise on experience from operating JET and keep the UK well-positioned to benefit from future international fusion energy developments (e.g. the DEMO demonstration reactor)